Want to Change Banks? Try This 'Soft' Strategy

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Soft switching means trying out a new bank while keeping your current one, with the option to close the old account later.
-This is something I know well because I actually did, but before you rush to it or write it off, you should understand the benefits of soft switching and what to consider before making the change.
+Soft switching means trying a new bank while keeping your current one, with the option to close the old account later.
+This is something I know well because I did it, but before you rush to it or write it off, you should understand the benefits of soft switching and what to consider before making the change.

 How I used soft switching to reach my goals

-I was a big-bank customer for over a decade.
-But as I was building up my savings, I found their interest offerings to be less than adequate.
+I was a big-bank customer for more than a decade, but as I was building up my savings, I found their interest offerings to be less than adequate.
 I was only earning a fraction of interest on my account holdings, so I explored the best high-yield savings accounts offered by online banks, which provided substantially higher annual percentage yields (APYs).

 Why do people switch bank accounts?

-Higher rates are not the only reason people switch.
+Higher rates aren't the only reason people switch.
 Here are others:

 - You've had bad experiences with your bank (high fees, poor customer service)